shashi24102008/week4_sql-minor-project/README.md

-# SQL Minor Project: Bike Store & Airbnb Analysis
+# SQL Minor Project:  Airbnb Analysis

 ## Project Overview
 This project focuses on practicing core SQL concepts using JOINs and aggregation functions.
-The analysis is performed on two datasets: Bike Store Sales and Airbnb Booking data.
+The analysis is performed on two datasets:  Airbnb Booking data.

-## Bike Store Analysis
-Tasks performed:
-- Store revenue analysis
-- Top 5 most sold products
-- Customers and their store orders
-- Total products per brand
-- Products with zero stock

 ## Airbnb Analysis
 Tasks performed: